Overview

 Figma, Miro, Optimal Sort, Fig Jam.
 Microsoft Teams

-Company and Year
+Company & Year

 Barnes and Noble | 2023-2024